 The guidelines stress the need for using properly qualified thermal control systems.
-“For temperature-sensitive products, qualified equipment (e.g. thermal packaging, temperature-controlled containers or temperature controlled vehicles) should be used to ensure correct transport conditions are maintained between the manufacturer, wholesale distributor and customer.”
+“For temperature-sensitive products, qualified equipment (e.g., thermal packaging, temperature-controlled containers or temperature-controlled vehicles) should be used to ensure correct transport conditions are maintained between the manufacturer, wholesale distributor, and customer.”

 Issues around cold shock prevention and coolant preparations and handling are addressed in the guidelines as follows: “If cool packs are used in insulated boxes, they need to be located such that the product does not come in direct contact with the cool pack.
-Staff must be trained on the procedures for assembly of the insulated boxes (seasonal configurations) and on the reuse of cool packs.
-There should be a system in place to control the reuse of cool packs to ensure that incompletely cooled packs are not used in error.
+Staff must be trained on the procedures for assembling the insulated boxes (seasonal configurations) and the reuse of cool packs.
+There should be a system to control the reuse of cool packs to ensure that incompletely cooled packs are not used in error.
 There should be adequate physical segregation between frozen and chilled ice packs.”

 Implementing these guidelines will increase the quality of the product at the patient end.
 This is the part of the chain that matters most.
 As we have seen with GMP and good clinical practice, improving standards brings more effective treatments to more patients.
-GDP will tighten the controls and enhance the chances that a patient, relative or friend receives a treatment that works as expected, outcomes we should all expect to be delivered.
+GDP will tighten the controls and enhance the chances that a patient, relative, or friend receives a treatment that works as expected, outcomes we should all expect to be delivered.